How to Tell a Story in Film and Video With Colour Grading in DaVinci Resolve

 Using a luma matte to target bright areas and a mask to restrict its effect / David Bode

 In the last node (06) there’s a little creative problem-solving going on.
-During the day, foam on the water looks quite white, and pulling the luminance out of the shot has deadened all the tones and made it a bit flat, but in the it would probably be quite similar to bright sun.
+During the day, foam on the water looks quite white, and pulling the luminance out of the shot has deadened all the tones and made it a bit flat, but in the moonlight it would probably be quite similar to bright sun.

 In node 06, you can see a luma matte that’s targeting the brightest stuff, and then a mask to keep it limited to the water area without touching the beach.
-The effect of this is that it pushes up the whiteness of the water to make it look as if the is reflecting off it.
+The effect of this is that it pushes up the whiteness of the water to make it look as if the moon is reflecting off it.

 The white foam is now much brighter againThe white foam is now much brighter againThe white foam is now much brighter again